 Transitions between and within health care settings pose a safety and quality of care concern for patients recovering from stroke.
 A consensus policy statement by the American College of Physicians in 2009 highlighted concerns of patient safety at transition points, particularly between inpatient and outpatient care (Snow et al. 2009).
-A stroke survivor is vulnerable to many of these transition points as they progress through the acute, sub-acute and chronic stages of recovery, interacting with a range of physicians in several different health-care settings.
+Following stroke, a person is vulnerable to many of these transition points as they progress through the acute, sub-acute and chronic stages of recovery, interacting with a range of physicians in several different health-care settings.
 Communication between these physicians and care settings is critical for ensuring patient safety and quality of care.
+In a systematic review (Kattel et al 2018), included 19 studies which described hospital discharge communication between hospital-based providers and primary care physicians (PCPs).
+While a median of 55.1% of hospital discharge communications were transferred to the PCP within 48 hours, 8.5% of discharge summaries never reached the PCP.
+Information that was absent from discharge summaries included diagnostic test results (61%), pending tests at discharge (25%), and follow-up plans (41%).
+PCP received notification of discharge in only 23% of cases.
 In a controlled study of 3,248 hospitals, Mitchell (2015) explored the association between physician/nurse communication with the patient regarding discharge instructions and readmission.
 An average of 84% of patients reported receiving discharge instructions.
-Hospitals that had smaller bed numbers were non-profit and located in non-urban areas were more likely to provide discharge instructions.
+Hospitals that had smaller bed numbers, were non-profit and located in non-urban areas were more likely to provide discharge instructions.
 Patients reported that, on average, nurses and doctors communicated well with them 78% and 82% of the time.
 Controlling for other factors, increasing frequency of communication surrounding discharge instructions was associated with significantly lower number of 30-day hospital re-admissions.

 Areas of communication deficits were reported in a systematic review by Kripalani et al. (2007), which included the results of 73 studies examining communication deficits between hospitals and primary care providers, and interventions to improve communication during this transition.
 While a median of 53% of discharge letters had arrived at the physician’s office within one week of discharge, only 14.5% of discharge summaries were received the same timeframe.
 However, 11% of discharge letters and 25% of discharge summaries never reached the primary care physician.
 Discharge letters were missing a main diagnosis in 7%-48% of cases, hospital treatment details in 22%-45% of cases, medications at discharge for 7%-48% of cases, plans for follow-up in 23%-48% of cases, and notes on patient or family counselling in 92%-97% of cases.
 In terms of effectiveness of interventions, a significantly higher percentage of discharge summaries that were hand delivered (compared with mailing) were received by week 4 following discharge (80% vs. 57%, p<0.001).
 The overall quality of the summaries was perceived to be higher and the summaries were longer when computer generated, using a standard template, and were received by the primary care physician sooner.